konkaltsas/konkaltsas.github.io/_posts/2023-11-15-netscaler-automation-terraform-cloud-live-session.md

 - How to safely store your Terraform state file
 - How to segregate the duties of committing and approving Infrastructure as Code changes

-> There are various ways to design `Automation` pipelines; Terraform Cloud and makes it easier for teams to collaborate especially in complex, multi-cloud, and multi-team environments.

 ## Watch the recording